-With an LPA you are able to appoint someone to look after your affairs should you become unable to manage yourself due to a loss of “Mental Capacity”, for instance due to illness, injury or dementia.
+An LPA enables you to appoint someone you trust and know (usually a relative), to look after your affairs should you become unable to manage yourself due to a loss of “Mental Capacity”, for instance due to illness, injury or dementia.

-Without an LPA your relatives must make a lengthy application to the Government’s Court of Protection and the Office of Public Guardian (OPG) to be appointed a “Deputy”.
-Your loved ones will be examined to see if they are fit to run your affairs and if they deem that this is not the case, they can appoint a stranger.
-Deputies must continuously obtain permission from the OPG to pay expenses on your behalf- even your household bills.
-And, of course, for every decision the OPG makes they will charge you a fee.
+If you lose ‘mental capacity’ and do not have an LPA, your relatives must make an application to the Government’s Court of Protection in order to be appointed as a “Deputy”.
+Your loved ones will be examined to see if they are fit to run your affairs and if they deem that this is not the case, the Court can appoint someone independent who is not known to you.

 By appointing us to assist with drawing up Powers of Attorney, we can advise on the following: